sverrefroy/BlynkLibrary/README.md

 The BlynkLibrary supports the following parts of Blynk:
   - Connecting and maintaining a connection to the Blynk server.
-  - Writing of virtual pins.
+  - Writing of virtual pins from app/server to Blynk client.
-  - Writing of digital pins.
+  - Writing of digital pins from app/server to Blynk client.
-  - Transmission of virtual pins.
+  - Transmission of virtual pins from Blynk client to app/server.
-  - Transmission of digital pins.
+  - Transmission of digital pins from Blynk client to app/server.

 To use this together with the Blynk app you may not use the "Read" setting, but use "Push" and rely on the application using the BlynkLibrary, to push the values.